 Eligible costs are defined as the costs of acquiring or developing research infrastructure.
-The institution must report the full cost of each item.
+Institutions must report the full cost of each item.
 The taxes net of credits received may be included.
 Taxes must not be calculated on an in-kind portion.
-At the application and award finalization stages, the expected cost at the anticipated acquisition date should be reported (i.e. consider expected price fluctuations).
+At the application and award finalization stages, the expected cost at the anticipated acquisition date should be reported (i.e., consider expected price fluctuations).
 Examples of eligible and ineligible costs are provided below.
 Additional details of costs relating to personnel, construction or renovation and databases are provided in the following sections.
-Eligible and non-eligible costs associated with a specific competition are detailed in the relevant fund description on Innovation.ca.
+Eligible and non-eligible costs associated with a specific competition are detailed in the call for proposals.
 If a particular item is not clearly defined as eligible or non-eligible, the CFI will consider the request on a case-by-case basis.

-- Research equipment and components - Shipping, transportation and installation of research infrastructure, including brokerage fees, excise taxes and duties - Warranties and/or service contracts - · Software subscriptions and licences - Laboratory furniture - Communications infrastructure essential for the research activities described in the proposal - Travel to a manufacturer, dealer or supplier to select research infrastructure - Initial training for the main operator(s) of the research infrastructure.
-It is expected that the main operator(s) will train other users.
-Alternatively, an initial group training session may be provided by the vendor at the institution. - Salaries (including benefits) of professional, technical and managerial personnel, consultants and contractors directly involved in the design, engineering, manufacturing, installation, construction or renovation of the infrastructure

-- Construction or renovation of space essential to house and use the infrastructure or to conduct the research activities described in the proposal - Acquisition of a database or the time-limited design and development of a database to the point that it is ready for exploitation by a designated research community
+- Research equipment and components - Shipping, transportation and installation of research infrastructure, including brokerage fees, excise taxes and duties - Warranties and/or service contracts - Software subscriptions and licences - Laboratory furniture - · Communications infrastructure essential for the research activities described in the proposal - Travel to a manufacturer, dealer or supplier to select research infrastructure (including costs of carbon offsets for travel) - Initial training for the main operator(s) of the research infrastructure (It is expected that the main operator(s) will train other users.
+Alternatively, an initial group training session may be provided by the vendor at the institution.) - Salaries (including benefits) of professional, technical and managerial personnel, consultants and contractors directly involved in the design, engineering, manufacturing, installation, construction or renovation of the infrastructure - Construction or renovation of space essential to house and use the infrastructure or to conduct the research activities described in the proposal - Acquisition of a database or the time-limited design and development of a database to the point that it is ready for exploitation by a designated research community

-- · Purchase or lease of real property - Infrastructure primarily used for teaching and/or clinical care.
-When infrastructure is dual purpose (e.g. research and clinical use), costs must be pro-rated accordingly. - Office furniture and supplies - Internal fees for the use of infrastructure owned by the institution (e.g. lease of server space) - Operating costs related to the general maintenance and overhead of the research infrastructure and of the building or other facilities in which the research infrastructure is situated - Supplies and consumables - Trainee stipends (undergraduates, graduates and postdoctoral fellows) and researcher salaries - Research-related costs (e.g. primary data collection, recruitment initiatives, publication fees) - Conference travel - Administrative costs not specifically listed as eligible costs
+- Purchase or lease of real property - Infrastructure that is primarily used for teaching and/or clinical care (When infrastructure is dual purpose (e.g., research and clinical use), costs must be prorated accordingly.) - Office furniture and supplies - Internal fees for the use of CFI-funded infrastructure - Operating costs related to the general maintenance and overhead of the research infrastructure and of the building or other facilities in which the research infrastructure is situated - Supplies and consumables - Trainee stipends (undergraduates, graduates and postdoctoral fellows) and researcher salaries - Research-related costs (e.g., primary data collection, recruitment initiatives, publication fees) - Conference travel - Administrative costs not specifically listed as eligible costs